Taxes, personal allowances and limits - what you'll pay in 2017/18

 There is no savings allowance for additional rate taxpayers.
 See Tax-free savings are changing for more on how the new personal savings allowance works.

-With the highest paying savings account, for example, - a five-year bond from Union Bank of India paying 3% interest - lower rate taxpayer would need more than £33,300 before they start paying tax under the new rules.
+With the highest paying savings account - a five-year bond from Ikano Bank paying 2.35% interest - a basic rate taxpayer would need a balance of around £42,553 before they started paying tax under the rules.

 Looking for a new savings account?
-Check our weekly roundup of the best deals.
-It’s worth checking current accounts too, as some, such as TSB, pay 5% interest on in-credit cash.
+Check out our weekly roundup of the best deals.
+It’s worth checking current accounts too, as some, such as TSB, pay 3% interest on in-credit cash.
 See our weekly roundup of the top current accounts.

 National Insurance – employees

-While most people won’t pay tax on the first £11,000 they earn, employees will need to pay National Insurance if they earn more than £5,824 a year.
+While most people won’t pay income tax on the first £11,500 they earn, employees will need to pay National Insurance once they are earning £155 a week.